AditMeh/minimal-ddim/README.md

 ### Results

-The good thing about DDIM is you can verify whether it works by checking whether applying forward and then backwards diffusion results in the original image.
+The cool thing about DDIM is you can verify whether it works by checking whether applying forward and then backwards diffusion results in the original image.

 Here's my test: